HazelGadiaza/VultureMkII/README.md

 ### To do's
-✅ Initial setup and config of RPi
+✅ Initial setup and config of RPi <br>
-✅ Install Meshtastic Python CLI to make RPi as client ✅ Install Dronekit
+✅ Install Meshtastic Python CLI to make RPi as client <br>
+✅ Install Dronekit <br>
 - SSH into RPi
 - Need to install pymavlink and mavproxy in RPi
 - Identify connections between Pixhawk and RPi